fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Courage is not a virtue,
+but is the form of a virtue being tested.

 Prairie causes you to work not on what you like, but on what you'd like to like.
   Paul Graham